wswplay/wswplay.github.io/src/mac/dev-tools.md

 /opt/homebrew

 Press RETURN/ENTER to continue or any other key to abort:
-==> /usr/bin/sudo /usr/sbin/chown -R xiaozhijie:admin /opt/homebrew
+==> /usr/bin/sudo /usr/sbin/chown -R youraccount:admin /opt/homebrew
 ==> Downloading and installing Homebrew...
 HEAD is now at 12c8778af9 Merge pull request #15975 from iMichka/tf
 Warning: /opt/homebrew/bin is not in your PATH.